knative/docs/docs/developer/eventing/sources/creating-event-sources/writing-event-source-easy-way/README.md

 ### Procedure

-Before publishing the ContainerSource, we must build the application image, and push it to a container registry accessible by our cluster.
+Before publishing the ContainerSource, you must build the application image, and push it to a container registry that your cluster can access.

 1. Build and push the image: